felipeflorencio/SampleArchitectureProject/README.md

 ​
 ## Requirements
 ​
-* You MUST use Swift 2.
+* You MUST use Swift 3.
 ​
-* You MUST name all labels, variable names, etc., in english.
-​
 * You MUST document your code.
 ​
 * You CANNOT use app development frameworks (like cordova or others).
-But again, feel free to use any third party libs that might save you time.
+You should also think twice before adding any third party libs that might save you time.
+If it makes sense go ahead but you need to justify it's usage.
 ​
 * You SHOULD write tests.
 ​